Pachuca

-Pachuca remained a major mining center until the mid-20th century, with the city's fortunes going up and down with the health of the mining sector.
-In the mid-20th century, a major downturn in mining pushed Pachuca to change the basis of its economy to industry, resulting in the revamping of the Universidad Autónoma de Hidalgo.
-Today mining forms only a fraction of the municipality's economy.
-One cultural aspect that makes Pachuca stand out is the influence of the Cornish miners who immigrated here in the 19th century.
-Many of their descendants remain in Pachuca and nearby Real del Monte, as well as two heritages that define the city, football and a dish called "pastes."
+Pachuca remained a major mining center until the mid-20th century, with the city's fortunes fluctuating with the health of the mining sector.
+In the mid-20th century, a major downturn in mining pushed the city to shift focus from mining to industry, resulting in the revamping of the Universidad Autónoma de Hidalgo.
+Today, mining forms only a fraction of the municipality's economy.
+One cultural aspect that makes Pachuca unique is the influence of the Cornish miners who immigrated in the 19th century from Great Britain, as many of their descendants remain in Pachuca, and nearby Real del Monte.
+Furthermore, the Cornish populace helped to shape two local traditions that define the city—fútbol and a dish called "pastes."

 History

 Evidence of early human habitation in this area is found in Cerro de las Navajas and Zacualtipán, in the Sierra de Pachuca.
 Here primitive mines to extract green obsidian, arrow heads, scraping tools, and mammoth remains can be traced back as far as 12,000 BCE.
 An ancient pre-Hispanic obsidian tool-making center has also been found in the small town of San Bartolo near the city.
 Around 2,000 BCE nomadic groups here began to be replaced by sedentary peoples who formed farming villages in an area then known as Itzcuincuitlapilco, of which the municipality of Pachuca is a part.
-Later artifacts from between 200 CE and 850 CE show Teotihuacan influence with platforms and figurines found in San Bartolo and in Tlapacoya.
+Later artifacts from between 200 CE and 850 CE show Teotihuacan influence with platforms and figurines found in San Bartolo and in Tlapacoya, and it has been argued Teotihuacan monopolized the Pachuca deposit to control and influence Obsidian trade in Central Mexico during the Classic Period.
 Development of this area as a city, however, would lag behind other places in the region such as Tulancingo, Tula and Atotonilco El Grande, but the archeological sites here were on the trade routes among these larger cities.

 After the Teotihuacan era, the area was dominated by the Chichimecas with their capital in Xaltocan, who called the area around Pachuca Njunthé.
 Later, the Chichimecas would found the dominion of Cuauhtitlán pushing the native Otomis to the Mezquital Valley.
 These conquests coalesced into a zone called Cuautlalpan, of which Pachuca was a part.
 Fortifications in the area of Pachuca city and other areas were built between 1174 and 1181.

 This dominion would eventually be overrun by the Aztec Triple Alliance between 1427 and 1430, with rule in Pachuca then coming from the city of Tenochtitlan.
 According to tradition, it was after this conquest that mineral exploitation began here and in neighboring Real del Monte, at a site known as Jacal or San Nicolás.
 The Aztec governing center was where Plaza Juárez in Pachuca city is now.